OjasKetkar/airbnb-clone/README.md

 ---
 # Purpose of the project

-A ReactJS exercise to create a clone for Airbnb
+A ReactJS exercise to clone a website
 ---